cariad/lambdaq/README.md

 ```

 The `lambdaq.handle_event` function reads the invocation event, a reference to a message handler, and the key of the task token injected by the state machine.

+If the task token key is omitted then the work will still be performed, but the state won't be reported back to Step Functions.
+This would be used, for example, for functions invoked by SQS queues that don't need to report back any status.

 The message handler--`perform_sum` in this example--reads a strongly-typed message and returns a strongly-typed response.